 Pretty gardens known as baghs are popular in Iran and an important part of Persian culture.
 The UNESCO-listed Eram Garden is one of the country’s favorites, and we can see why.
 Reflective pools glimmer among rows of aromatic blooms visited by fluttering nightingales.
 Tucked within these One Thousand and One Nights-style gardens is the tomb of the world-renowned poet Hafez, visited by those hoping to be inspired by his verses of love and the Divine.
 Read our Ker & Downey Iran Travel Guide to learn more about the beauty of this country.

 Florence is no stranger to some of the world’s most beautiful green spaces.
-Markedly, its Boboli Gardens live up to the city’s reputation of being a center of beauty, art, and culture.
+Markedly, its Boboli Gardens live up to the city’s reputation.
 The gentle slopes of the manicured gardens offer views of the Tuscan countryside that would have easily inspired Michaelangelo to create more masterpieces.
 Sculptures dating back to the 16th century dot the garden among the roses and manicured hedges.
 Once only open to the Medici family living in the nearby Pitti Palace, today anyone can feel like a royal as they wander the pretty pebbled paths, admiring the bubbling fountains.
-Tuscany is a timeless treat and we suggest you dig into some of its culinary treasures on our Taste of Italy journey.
+Undoubtedly, Tuscany is a timeless treat and we suggest you dig into some of its culinary treasures on our Taste of Italy journey.

 Kirstenbosch Botanical Garden, Cape Town, South Africa

 Even though Cape Town has its fair share of sights, taking a drive out of the city will reveal a tranquil world of fynbos and flowers carpeting the eastern slopes of Table Mountain.
-There are some 7,000 species of plants to be found in the Kirstenbosch Botanical Garden.
+Kirstenbosch Botanical Garden is home to over 7,000 species of plants.
 The roots of this UNESCO-listed garden began in 1913 when it was converted from a farm into a botanic garden celebrating the country’s indigenous flora.
 Ker & Downey features a visit to this garden during a private Cape Point drive.
 No matter the season, there’s something to see on our Luxury South Africa Honeymoon journey.

 Shalimar Gardens, Lahore, Pakistan

-The expansive royal palace and gardens of Versailles are a must-do day drip from Paris.
-Best known as the playground of Marie Antoinette, the sprawling palace was once home to the French royal family.
-Although the interior of the palace and its decadent Hall of Mirrors are a spectacular sight, but also its gorgeous green spaces and gardens are the real treat.
+The expansive royal palace and gardens of Versailles are a must-do day trip from Paris.
+Significantly, it is known as the playground of Marie Antoinette and once home to the French royal family.
+Not only is the interior of the palace and its decadent Hall of Mirrors are a spectacular sight, but also its gorgeous green spaces and gardens are the real treat.
 Surprisingly, they took over 40 years to complete!
 Explore the geometrically-aligned flowerbeds, paths, terraces, ponds, and Bassin de Neptune fountain with 99 spouts.
 Marie Antoinette sought privacy on the grounds and built her own little estate here.
-A perfect slice of French joie de vivre can be enjoyed on our France Through the Ages itinerary.
+Of course, a perfect slice of French joie de vivre can be enjoyed on our France Through the Ages itinerary.

 Draped in a powdery blanket of snow in the winter and filled with a canopy of cottony pink cherry blossoms in the spring, the Kenrokuen Garden in Kanazawa, Japan is beautiful no matter the season.
 Sip on a cup of warm brew in one of the tea houses with a serene view of the moss covered rocks and emerald ponds.
 Learn more about Kanazawa’s art and history on our Haute to Handicraft journey.

 Escape Beijing’s buzz with a stroll through the park.
 Tree-covered hills slope down to lakes and gardens, all fit for a king.
-The Summer Palace was once a residence of the Qing Dynasty.
-History buffs will learn about China’s royal family with a private guide taking you through the Buddhist temples, pavilions, and halls.
-Our Charming China journey will show you Beijing’s timeless sites, and a stay in the Aman Summer Palace gives you private access to the garden.
+History buffs will learn about China’s royal family with a private guide.
+You’ll wander through the Buddhist temples, pavilions, and halls.
+Our Charming China journey will show you Beijing’s timeless sites.
+Meanwhile, a stay in the Aman Summer Palace gives you private access to the garden.

 Ready to take a walk in the park through one of the world’s most gorgeous green spaces?
-Contact our Ker & Downey travel designers to get started.
+Contact our Ker & Downey destination specialists to get started.
 Additionally, for daily travel inspiration, follow us on Instagram.